Bee learning and communication: Color learning in honeybees

-A number of experiments have demonstrated color recognition, discrimination and memory in honey bees Apis mellifera.
+Honey bees are able to recognize, discriminate, and remember colors.
 Beginning in the early 1900s, scientists Karl von Frisch and later Randolf Menzel began asking questions about color vision and various aspects of color learning in bees.

-Color discrimination

 Testing for color vision in honey bees.
 The majority of bees flew directly to the dish with the blue background as they had been trained to do.
 Thus, they were able to discriminate between gray and blue backgrounds, showing their capability for color vision.

 The Austrian zoologist Karl von Frisch began the exploration of color vision in honey bees when, in 1919, he asked whether or not bees have color vision.
 He performed an elegant experiment that showed not only that the bees could discriminate colors but that they demonstrated associative learning.
 He first trained his bees to feed from a small dish filled with a nectar-like sugar water.
 This dish was placed on a piece of blue colored cardboard so that the color was visible to the bees as they arrived at the dish and fed.
 Next, von Frisch placed identically sized pieces of cardboard in varying shades of grey, each with a dish, all around the blue piece.
 Lacking color vision, the bees should visit one or more of the gray pieces as often as the blue piece, but he found the vast majority of the bees flew directly to the blue piece of cardboard on which they had previously obtained their reward.
 The bees largely ignored the gray pieces which had not been rewarded.
 Von Frisch repeated the experiment with other colors like violet and yellow and got the same results.
 Later other researchers used this experimental design to test the color vision of vertebrates.

-Color learning rates and preferences

-The German scientist Randolf Menzel continued the study of color vision in honey bees with more detailed tests.
-He was curious about whether bees would learn certain colors faster than others.
+The German scientist Randolf Menzel studied whether bees would learn certain colors faster than others.
 He used lights of various color and intensity to project circles of light on a surface, a set-up like that used by von Frisch except that, by using light instead of cardboard, Menzel was able to easily change the intensity and color of the circles.